josemotta/IoT.Starter.Pi.Thing/README.md

 	EXPOSE 443
 	CMD ["nginx", "-g", "daemon off;"]

-The `pi.docker-compose.yml` adds another service for the ssl.proxy, as shown below:
+A new service `ssl.proxy` is added to `pi.docker-compose.yml`, as shown below.
+After the project is built, a new [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/) image is pushed to the cloud by P&D Team.

 	version: '3'